TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 3/Acts 3.14.md

 ---

-But ye denied the Holy and Righteous One, and asked for a murderer to be granted unto you,
+But you denied the Holy and Righteous One, and asked for a murderer to be granted to you,